Plans and Reports

 - Environmental quality.

-California’s Consolidated Plan is a five-year plan that examines the housing and community development needs of Californians and their communities and lays out how federal funds will be used to address these needs and improve the quality of life for Californians trying to make ends meet on modest to moderate incomes.
+California’s Consolidated Plan is a five-year plan that examines the housing and community development needs of Californians and their communities and lays out how federal funds will be used to address these needs and improve the quality of life for Californians.

 Amendments to 2015-2020 Consolidated Plan

-Required by the federal Department of Housing and Urban Development, the Annual Plan is part of California’s Consolidated Plan (below).
-The 2016-2017 Annual Plan lays out how California will administer approximately $87 million in new federal funds to improve the lives of Californians through the following programs:
+Required by the federal Department of Housing and Urban Development (HUD), the Annual Action Plan is an annual update of California’s Consolidated Plan (below).

 HUD'S Initiative on Regulatory Relief